 Conclusion: Out of these field therapies reviewed, 5-FU appears to provide the most treatment benefits in clearance of lesions, prevention of future lesions for longer periods, and possible reduction in the risk of developing SCC.
 Although patients can continue to develop AKs that require further treatment, a significant decrease in the number of AKs reduces the cost and pain associated with LN2 therapy.
 For most patients with numerous AKs, topical therapies lead to a decreased use of liquid nitrogen, decreased pain, better management, and improved patient satisfaction overall.

 Hull AW.
 A Review of Field Therapies for Treatment of Actinic Keratosis.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(3).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.